 Alberta public library boards often request information on basic service best practices in order to compare their library with those of similar size.
-In 2018, Public Library Services Branch updated Best Practices for Public Libraries in Alberta (PDF, 773 KB) to meet the need for this information.
+The Best Practices for Public Libraries in Alberta provides this information.

 These best practices:

-- encourage equity in delivery of library services for residents of Alberta
+- encourage equitability in delivery of library services for residents of Alberta

 - provide a point of reference for self-evaluation

 Best Practices for Alberta Public Libraries provides service levels that each board can consider as they assess and plan their library service, while taking into account the community's expectations, challenges, and growth.
 These best practices are not standards required by the province.

 Each local library board is responsible for determining how it measures its success.
 Boards can use best practices to determine if their measures of success are comparable to other similar libraries.

 - collection management

 - school-housed public libraries

 Feedback regarding Best Practices for Alberta Public Libraries is welcome and can be sent to Kerry Anderson (firstname.lastname@example.org).